chenzhiliang94/convo-plan-SCOPE/README.md

 # SETUP (DO THIS BEFORE ANYTHING ELSE)
 0. Install pytorch `pip3 install torch`
 1. `pip3 install -r requirements.txt`
-2. Download files with `gdown --folder "1lsBcfeiUboS_Qasd9o3BrMCGV2qYDFJ-" -O transition_models/deterministic`
+2. Download files with the following command: `gdown --folder "1NLK8f8aV476frtIuMwC8IgwTVPxbOB6S" -O transition_models/deterministic`

 # Given a conversation starter, get the best LLM response.
 A simple use case is that given a conversation starter, we want to use SCOPE to simply